Cartasiane/caldav-reminder-telegram-bot/README.md

 # CalDAV Reminder Telegram Bot

-This bot synchronizes with a CalDAV server, fetches events, and sends reminders for these events to a specified Telegram chat.
+This bot synchronizes with a CalDAV server, fetches events, and sends notifications to a specified Telegram chat.
+It posts a pinned message with the next ten upcoming events (title, description and date) and automatically sends a notification seven days before each event.

 ## Running Without Docker